The Snack Effect: How Big Food Is Responding to the Rise of GLP-1 Drugs Like Ozempic

 Reactivating Cravings Through Sensory Overload

-More extreme in every way.
+More intense in every way.

-A chip that fractures like shattered glass.
+A chip that fractures with a glass-like snap.

 Sugar That Sidesteps Satiety